zetaris/lightning-catalog/doc/doc/etl_in_iceberg_lakehouse.md

 ```

 **Scenario 2:**
-In the scenario, our aim is to update records in Iceberg datalake table using orginal postgres table.
+In the scenario, our aim is to update records in Iceberg datalake table using original postgres table.

 ### Step 1: To see the current records in target.
 ```bash